erebos12/made/README.md

 ## What is MADE ?

 First of all, `MADE` is not a tool.
 It's a method/technique to manage and test your microservices in a reproducible and reliable way.
-Basically it is made for LOCAL develepment.
+Basically it is made for LOCAL develepment and testing (mostly functional tests).
 But if you have a `docker-compose` capable CI/CD pipeline you could even use the same approach to deploy your apps to staging or production.

 _Scenario_: Imagine you have a microservice architecture with a frontend (e.g. React/Angular), backend (Kotlin, Python, Java, ...), a database (Mongo, PostgreSQL, ...) and other third-party services (i.e. ElasticSearch, KeyCloak for AAA).